-at other factors for a non-university vendor are different from what is ng used to evaluate a university-based partner? at is the specific process or the steps taken before a selection decision le?
-Please describe. ase identify the primary differentiator in your organization's decision with a specific university or external provider? at does your organization value most in a university executive education tionship?
+4. What does your organization value most in a university executive education relationship?
 Please consider your answers before the pandemic in 2019.

-Plea se rank the items using 100 points -"larger the number = the more important."
-Reputation of the faculty В Quality of the facilities provided for training -classrooms, food for breaks and meals, break-out rooms, workout room, amenities, etc. Content of the program Location of the program Name and reputation of the business school г Price of the program Peer involvement in the program References from others internally or externally Live Online offerings, self-paced programs, or Flex programs including a combination of both online and campus-based learning J Program customization (creative or unique program approaches) K Other: Fro your view of what was important during the selection process evolve
+Please ra ank the items using 100 points - "larger the number = the more important" A Reputation of the faculty В Quality of the facilities provided for training -classrooms, food for breaks and meals, break-out rooms, workout room, amenities, etc. C Content of the program D Location of the program E Name and reputation of the business school F Price of the program Peer involvement in the program References from others internally or externally Live Online offerings, self-paced programs, or Flex programs including a combination of both online and campus-based learning I. Program customization (creative or unique program approaches) Other: 4. a.
+From th ne list above, is there one particular item that is being valued more ice the pandemic?
+110 W 3111 the pandenne.
+Did w view of what was important during the galaction are goes evolve or 5. r view of what was important during the selection process evolve or cnange once the program was offered?
+Please describe.

-7. Finally, have you increased your engagement with new entrants or non-traditional providers in the learning market over the past 12 -18 months?
+- 6. What advice would you give other companies looking to find the best university executive education partner or outside partner for their needs? - 7.
+Finally, have you increased your engagement with new entrants or non-traditional providers in the learning market over the past 12 -18 months?
 If so, why?
 If not, why not?